 1967-68 Dr Ken Dutton, MA, D de l’U (afterwards Professor of French, University of Newcastle and AM)

-1969-73 Mr John Lehane, BA, LLB (afterwards Federal Court judge, Fellow and chair of Council)
+1969-73 Mr John Lehane, BA, LLB (afterwards Federal Court judge, Fellow and chairman of Council)

 1973-74 Dr Geoffrey de Quincy Walker, LLB, SJD (afterwards Professor of Law, University of Sydney, and Deputy President of the Administrative Appeals Tribunal )